- brief -

 - sketches and wireframes -

 Created initial sketches focusing on user flow, navigation, and key interaction points.
-These were translated
+These were

 into wireframes, emphasizing ease of use and intuitive design.